Intent

 The large majority of children progress through the curriculum content at the same pace.

-The Power Maths programme ensures that all children experience challenge and success in Mathematics by developing a ‘Growth Mindset’.
+The White Rose Small Steps ensures that all children experience challenge and success in Mathematics by developing a ‘Growth Mindset’.

 Children enjoy their Maths learning, are confident in the subject and reach their full potential.